Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Sasaki-Einstein geometry

 \subsection{Toric constructions}

-Remarkable insights can be obtained for the class of \emph{toric} SE metrics i.e. when the isometry group of $Y_{2n+1}$ contains a maximal torus $\mathbb{T}^{n+1}=U(1)^{n+1}$.
-Indeed, toric geometry provides a bridge between the Riemannian geometry and the more fundamental, topological aspects of the underlying manifolds.
+Remarkable insights can be obtained for \emph{toric} SE metrics i.e. when the isometry group of $Y_{2n+1}$ contains a maximal torus $\mathbb{T}^{n+1}=U(1)^{n+1}$.
 Importantly, it allows one to reformulate the volume extremization principle in algebraic terms and furthermore, it is the setting where most has been understood regarding the dual field theories.

 The basic idea of toric geometry, in general, is to characterize a manifold (as well as generalizations, such as orbifolds, or cones \cite{Guillemin1994KaehlerSO,abreu2000kahler,Abreu:2001to,Burns2005KhlerMO}), in terms of loci where the torus action degenerates.
 Equivalently, a toric geometry consists of a torus fibration over a polytope with generic fibre being $\mathbb{T}^{n+1}$ in the interior of this polytope, while becoming sub-tori over the boundary of the polytope.